6 points, SCA Band 1, 0.125 EFTSL

 Upon successful completion of this unit, students should be able to:

-- Summarize how the major historical frameworks and biological discoveries have shaped the modern scientific discipline of psychology.
+- Summarise the major historical frameworks and discoveries that have shaped the modern scientific discipline of psychology.

 - Apply psychological principles and theories to real-world situations.